d-morrison/IntroStatActivities/_book/07-inference-1cat_CI.md

 5. When the null value is within the confidence interval, it is a plausible value for the parameter of interest; thus, we would find a larger p-value for a hypothesis test of that null value.
 Conversely, if the null value is NOT within the confidence interval, we would find a small p-value for the hypothesis test and strong evidence against this null hypothesis.

+6. To create one simulated sample on the bootstrap distribution, label $n$ cards with the original responses.
+Draw with replacement $n$ times.
+Calculate and plot the resampled proportion of successes.

 ### Additional notes

 Use this space to summarize your thoughts and take additional notes on this week's activity and material covered.